patrickhuber/patrickhuber.github.io/_posts/2018-03-01-customizing-a-bosh-deployment.md

 ### Configuration Server

 The BOSH Configuration Server is key to keeping the customized repo clean of secrets and specific configuration items that limit its portability.
-This will allow us to implement the [secrets principle](#secrets-principle) and [portability principle](#portability-principle).
+This will allow us to implement the [secrets principle](#secrets-principle).
 The configuration server should be kept clear of structural things like number of AZs or instance counts.
-Storing secrets in the config server is not only safe and protects you from secret leaks, it also has the added benefit of keeping our customized deployment clean of gitignore masked directories and vars files.
+Those elements are good candidates for environment specific configuration which adhears to the portability principle.
+Storing secrets in the config server is not only safe and protects you from secret leaks, it also has the added benefit of keeping our customized deployment clean of gitignore masked directories.

 CredHub is the defualt configuration server supplied through the https://github.com/cloudfoundry/bosh-deployment/credhub.yml ops file.
 You simply need to add the uaa.yml and credhub.yml as ops files to your deployment of bosh in order to set it up.
 [This repo](https://github.com/nsagoo-pivotal/concourse-credhub-bosh-deployment) does an excellent job of stepping through the setup.

-You will still need to deal with the zero secrets problem, luckily password managers like lastpass and onepassword have CLIs that can be used
+You will still need to deal with the zero secrets problem, luckily password managers like lastpass and onepassword have CLIs that can be used to pull the initial secrets needed to access CredHub.

 ### Shell Scripts